 How to leave your legacy

-Remembering NAT in your will is straightforward, easy and cost effective, since charities don't pay Inheritance Tax (which is 40% for other beneficiaries).
+Remembering National AIDS Trust in your will is straightforward, easy and cost-effective, since charities don't pay Inheritance Tax (which is 40% for other beneficiaries).

 We are incredibly grateful to you for any gift that goes towards our work and we are more than happy to answer any questions you may have.
 We can also provide you with further information on leaving a legacy or writing a will.